This article was published in Australian Dictionary of Biography, Volume 2, (MUP), 1967

 Farming gradually displaced his legal interests.
 He managed to buy 34 merinos and 10 lambs in 1832, and four years later he had 800 fine-woolled sheep and the lease of a farm at York.
 By 1884 he owned 24,000 acres (9713 ha) of land, including valuable town allotments.
 From the time of his arrival he kept a journal and wrote lively and informative letters to his friends.
 These were later published as Extracts from the Letters and Journals of George Fletcher Moore, Esq., now Filling a Judicial Office at the Swan River Settlement, edited by M. Doyle (London, 1834), and Diary of Ten Years Eventful Life of an Early Settler in Western Australia … (London, 1884).
 He revealed the difficulties encountered in developing his property, labour problems, the frequent food shortages and inflated prices.
 Many discouraged settlers left the colony, but Moore felt these were temporary reverses and refused to be depressed.
 He joined the Agricultural and Horticultural Society formed on 16 July 1831 and for a while was its secretary.
 Next September he attended the governor's first big ball, writing a song for the occasion and singing it during the evening.

-Less than a month after his arrival Moore accompanied the colonial secretary and party in search of Aboriginals concerned in a robbery.
-His sympathetic concern for the Aboriginals grew as he learned their language and listened to their stories, though 'he wished sadly that they would not steal his pigs'.
-He published A Descriptive Vocabulary of the Language in Common Use Amongst the Aborigines of Western Australia, with Copious Meanings, Embodying Much Interesting Information Regarding the Habits, Manners and Customs of the Natives and the Natural History of the Country (London, 1842), and Evidences of an Inland Sea Collected from the Natives of the Swan River Settlement (Dublin, 1837).
+Less than a month after his arrival Moore accompanied the colonial secretary and party in search of Aboriginal people concerned in a robbery.
+Developing an interest in the language and culture of local Nyungar people, he published A Descriptive Vocabulary of the Language in Common Use Amongst the Aborigines of Western Australia, with Copious Meanings, Embodying Much Interesting Information Regarding the Habits, Manners and Customs of the Natives and the Natural History of the Country (London, 1842), and Evidences of an Inland Sea Collected from the Natives of the Swan River Settlement (Dublin, 1837).
+While he had regular, amicable contact with some, he also believed that harsh measures should be employed to induce them to conform to European laws.
+‘They are troublesome friends and dangerous enemies’, he wrote, ‘a drawback upon our success which we had not calculated upon, a charge upon our lands which we were not apprised of, and a thorn in our sides which we cannot get rid of and which constantly reminds us of the inconvenience of its presence’.

 Moore's observant nature and keen interest in the colony's progress found still another outlet for his abounding energy in exploration.
 He traced the course of the Swan River to its junction with the Avon.
 In 1831 he accompanied Ensign Dale when the York district was discovered.
 In 1835 Moore went northwards and in May 1836 discovered the river named after him.
 Later in the same year, with the colonial secretary, Peter Broun, and George Leake, he found grazing and agricultural land east and north of Northam.
 As a result of Lieutenant George Grey's reports of his 1839 expedition Moore was sent to examine the coastal district round Champion Bay and Point Moore (also named after him).
 His report was favourable but it was not till a more intensive search by the brothers Gregory in 1846 that this rich district began development.
 Moore also visited Houtman Abrolhos in 1839.